 Michael W. Eaton

 Michael joined the staff at Andover in 1991.
 He enjoys designing organs with AutoCAD and leads one of the company's tuning and maintenance teams.
 In addition, Michael specializes in slider windchests and mechanical key actions.
-He also serves as Clerk for Andover's Board of Directors.
+He also serves as Treasurer and Clerk for Andover's Board of Directors.
 Studying at the New England Conservatory with Yuko Hayashi and William Porter, Michael graduated with a Bachelor of Music degree in Organ Performance.
 Michael has served as a church musician for nearly 30 years in Massachusetts, New Hampshire and North Carolina.
 He is currently Organist at the historic Church of the Pilgrimage in Plymouth, MA.
 Michael lives in Weymouth, MA with his wife Katherine and their children Mary and William.

 Don joined Andover in 2004 as a voicer specializing in reeds.
 Before this, he worked as a voicer at the Reuter Organ Co. of Lawrence, KS.
 He also taught choral music in his native Texas.
 Don has studied the art of reed voicing with several American and European specialists.
 His reeds are greatly admired by our tuners for their ability to stay in tune!
 He has also served many churches as organist/choral director, most notably Grace Episcopal Cathedral in Topeka, KS.
 Since moving to the Northeast, Don has retired from regular church work and is enjoying substituting in several area churches and simply being a "congregant."
 He and his partner live in Salem, MA.